V-Yeimi19/API-Analytic-Primac/README_EN.md

 ### Unified Orchestrator

-The project includes an improved orchestration script that manages MySQL, PostgreSQL, and Cassandra
+The project includes an improved orchestration script that manages MySQL, PostgreSQL and Cassandra.

 ```bash
 # Start all databases + setup + seed